Here are our five water jugs and two gasoline jugs.

 Lots of cruisers have a working water maker and many others desire one, though there are those who choose not to invest in an expensive water maker that uses precious amps and requires regular maintenance.
 We on Lapidus are looking forward to having a working water maker.

 OK!
 Enough about water makers. and fuel as well.
 I'd rather just share tales and pics of all the beautiful and fun places we are lucky enough to be visiting.
-But, we also have to deal with 'real life' necessities.
+But, we also have to deal with 'real life' n

 Bottle of rare wine?
 Steak?
 We can only imagine why this sea plane landed just long enough for a crew member from the Mega Yacht to pick up something that apparently was much needed by the owner.
 Our anchorage just off Big Majors often had more Mega Yachts than sail boats and smaller power boats.
 Fowl Cay Resort and its $100 dinners is close by.
 Its ‘reservation only’ dining is rarely visited by cruisers, but stays busy with guests from its five bungalows and the luxury yacht owners.